canonical/craft-parts/docs/explanation/filesets.rst

 ========

-Filesets are named collections of files and directories that can be migrated between areas in the process of building a part.
-They are used to collect and filter the files and directories a part needs in the *stage* and *prime* steps.
+Filesets are named collections of files and directories that can be migrated between areas in the process of :ref:`building a part <parts>`.
+They are used within Craft Parts to collect and filter the files and directories a part needs in the *stage* and *prime* :ref:`steps <lifecycle>`.

+Tools that depend on Craft Parts can use filesets to simplify and automate migration of files and directories between build steps.
+Users of those tools may need to know about filesets if they need to adjust the contents of the packages that the tools produce.

 Specifying paths
 ----------------